daylilyfield/hotcakey/README.md

 # 🥞 hotcakey 🥞

-hotcaKey is the global shortcut (aka hotkey) module for node.js and electron.
+hotcakey is the global shortcut (aka hotkey) module for node.js and electron.

 hotcakey is now actively under deploment, so api may have breaking changes even in a short term.